-This post covers the features available in technical preview of ConfigMgr version 1908.
+This post covers the new features available in ConfigMgr Technical preview 1908.
 This SCCM technical preview version 1908 can be installed from Updates and Servicing node of ConfigMgr console.

 First of all do not install ConfigMgr technical preview builds in production.
 The technical preview builds are meant only for testing the new features in a lab setup.
 Here is a post that lists all the SCCM technical preview build numbers.